Bradley-Hower/reading-notes/course-301/class-05.md

 **Explain how either map or reduce operates, with regards to higher-order functions.**

 Map works by taking in another function and applying it to every element in an array.

+## Things I want to know more about

+When is it better to use higher-order functions vs multiple other functions?
+When is the line for single responsibility principle with regards to higher-order functions?